bipashant/rubion/README.md

 - Ruby 2.6 or higher
 - Bundler (for Ruby gem scanning)
-- NPM (optional, for NPM package scanning)
+- NPM or Yarn (optional, for JavaScript package scanning)
 - `bundler-audit` (optional, for enhanced gem vulnerability detection)

+**Note:** If both npm and yarn are available, Rubion will prompt you to choose which one to use.

 ### Installing bundler-audit (recommended)